Elisabeth Pickering: Biography

-Elisabeth Pickering is reputed by the Oxford Dictionary of National Biography to being the first English woman to print books under her maiden name; James Raven asserts that "as early as 1527-8 a widow is recorded as printing in York", and terms Pickering as 'the best-known early press woman'.
+The parents and background of Pickering are unknown.
+Pickering is reputed by the Oxford Dictionary of National Biography to being the first English woman to print books under her birth name; James Raven asserts that "as early as 1527-8 a widow is recorded as printing in York", and terms Pickering as 'the best-known early press woman'.

 Elisabeth Pickering was the wife and, on his death in October 1540, widow, of Robert Redman, a printer of law books in London from 1525 until his death.
-Thirteen editions of Redman's books were printed, eleven under Pickering's name, within nine-months of his death, including an edition of the Magna Carta.
-Thereafter she sold the printing business to William Middleton.
+Thirteen editions of Redman's books were printed, eleven under Pickering's name, within nine-months of his death, including an edition of Magna Carta.
+After running the business from November 1540 to May 1541, she sold the printing business to William Middleton.